23 November 2020

-Free Members + one guest
+Free Members only

 The UK’s climate change targets commit the country to reach net-zero greenhouse gas emissions by 2050.
 Getting there will mean some big changes to agriculture and land-use.
 DEFRA’s Chief Scientific Adviser explains how this can be done.

-Monday night lectures are open to Fellows and members and are included in the cost of membership
+Monday night lectures are open to Fellows and members and are included in the cost of membership.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.